Visiting the Observatory

 The Observatory, is situated at Yeal, between Yanchep National Park and the township of Gingin.
-Twelve kilometres off Indian Ocean Drive (Wanneroo Road) and twenty five kilometres from Brandt Highway (near the Gingin turnoff), we are within an hour to an hour and a half from Perth and surrounds providing close access to have this truly unique experience.
+Twelve kilometres off Indian Ocean Drive (Wanneroo Road) and twenty five kilometres from Brand Highway (near the Gingin turnoff), we are within an hour to an hour and a half from Perth and surrounds providing close access to have this truly unique experience.

-Please Note: Booking for night sessions are essential via the button below or call 08 9575 7577.
+- Booking for night sessions are essential via the button below or call 08 9575 7577.

-These sessions are subject to weather conditions and number of attendees.
+- These sessions are subject to weather conditions and number of attendees.